Quantum generative model on bicycle-sharing system and an application: Numerical Experiments and Simulation

 \subsection{Learning via Cost Function Minimization}

-For each port group $d$, we aggregate empirical transitions to build $T_{dt}(j|i)$ (row-normalized) as in Section~\ref{sec:Time Series Data}.
-The quantum circuit of Section~\ref{sec:quantum circuit} prepares the ``from'' basis $\ket{i}$ using $U_f$, evolves it by $U(\vec{\theta},t)$, and yields the ``to'' outcome $j$ with probability $P_{dt}^{\vec{\theta}}(j|i)$ upon measurement.
-We estimate $P_{dt}^{\vec{\theta}}(j|i)$ by repeated sampling (shots), and then optimize $\vec{\theta}$ by minimizing the composite objective in Eq.~(\ref{eq:cost_func}), i.e., the sum of the KL terms comparing $P_{dt}^{\vec{\theta}}(\cdot|i)$ and $T_{dt}(\cdot|i)$, plus the correlation penalty based on Eqs.~(\ref{eq:actual_corr})--(\ref{eq:quantum_corr}).
+For each port group $d$, we aggregate empirical transitions to build $T_{d,t}(n|m)$ (row-normalized) as in Section~\ref{sec:Probability Transition Matrix}.
+The quantum circuit of Section~\ref{sec:quantum circuit} prepares the initial basis $\ket{m}$ using $U_{0}$, evolves it by $U(\vec{\theta},t)$, and yields the final outcome $n$ with probability $P_{d,t}^{\vec{\theta}}(n|m)$ upon measurement.

+We estimate $P_{d,t}^{\vec{\theta}}(n|m)$ by a \texttt{PennyLane}’s function that computes exact probabilities, and then optimize $\vec{\theta}$ by minimizing the composite objective in Eq.~(\ref{eq:cost_func}), i.e., the sum of the KL terms comparing $P_{d,t}^{\vec{\theta}}(\cdot|m)$ and $T_{d,t}(\cdot|m)$, plus the correlation penalty based on Eqs.~(\ref{eq:actual_corr})--(\ref{eq:quantum_corr}).
 This procedure enforces consistency at both the marginal (per-port) and joint (cross-port) levels.

+We evaluate the correlation term in Eq.~(\ref{eq:cost_func}) at a time granularity of three periods: 6{:}00 - 11{:}00, 11{:}00 - 16{:}00, and 16{:}00 - 22{:}00.
+This is intended to divide the time into morning and evening that are affected by commuting work and home, and afternoon that are not.
+It makes sense to build a model that recovers correlation time structure which reflect the daily commuting pattern for use in a simulation of the commuting issue in Section \ref{chap:Simulation}.

-Hyperparameters are as follows: the number of SAX states is $N=2$, so each transition matrix is $2{\times}2$ and indices $i,j\in\{0,1\}$ in Eq.~(\ref{eq:cost_func}).
-We set ${\alpha}_{dd'}\in[0,5]$, use Adam~\cite{kingma2014adam} with learning rate $0.1$ for $300$ iterations, and estimate probabilities by shot-based sampling on a classical simulator (see Section ``Multiple Ports and Qubit Representation'' for details on mapping from measured states to increments).
-Figure~\ref{fig:4_6} reports the decrease and stabilization of each term in Eq.~(\ref{eq:cost_func}) and the total, indicating successful convergence.
+Hyperparameters are as follows: the number of SAX states is $N=2$, so each transition matrix is $2{\times}2$ and indices $m,n\in\{0,1\}$ in Eq.~(\ref{eq:cost_func}).
+We set ${\alpha}_{d,d'}~\equiv~1$ for all port group pair $d,d'$, use Adam~\cite{kingma2014adam} with learning rate $0.1$ for $200$ iterations, and estimate probabilities by analytical calculation of state vector on a classical simulator (see Section \ref{sec:multiports} for details on mapping from measured states to increments).

+Figure~\ref{fig:4_6} reports the decrease and stabilization of each term in Eq.~(\ref{eq:cost_func}) and the total.
+Setting initial parameters randomly commonly results in little correlation among qubit pairs, so the cost in the second term of Eq.~(\ref{eq:cost_func}) start from small value for uncorrelated port pairs but large value for correlated (or negative correlated) port pairs.
+When it comes to our bicycle-sharing data, \textit{Residential}~/~\textit{Office} and \textit{Others}~/~\textit{Residential} pair, those have negative correlation coefficient in the morning and evening, boosted up the initial cost in the the second term and took long steps to converge.